 - There Cheap.
 For under $200 you can buy a brand new Ruger.
 I suggest buying a couple, that way you can swap parts in an emergency.

 - Because of their popularity there’s a huge aftermarket.
-It’s very easy to find extra clips, add-ons, and scopes specifically made for the Ruger.
+It’s very easy to find extra magazines, add-ons, and scopes specifically made for the Ruger.
 One Caveat here, is that some of the aftermarket clips are complete garbage and made with crappy plastic parts so make sure you do your research.